 Medigap Overview

-Medigap plans offer cost predictability, because if you choose the Medigap Plan G, all out-of-pocket costs except for the Part B deductible of $226 is covered.
-So, your total out-of-pocket costs for a given year are limited to the plan premiums plus $226.
+Medigap plans offer cost predictability, because if you choose Medigap Plan G, all out-of-pocket costs except for the Part B deductible of $257 (for 2025) are covered.
+So your total out-of-pocket costs for a given year are limited to the plan premiums plus $257.
 This also includes any excess charges that private medical providers that do not accept Medicare can charge (limited to 15% above Medicare rates).

 * Plans F and G also offer a high-deductible plan in some states.
-With this option, you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount of $2,490 in 2022 before your policy pays anything.
-(You can’t buy Plans C and F if you were new to Medicare on or after January 1, 2020.
-See previous page for more information.)
+With this option, you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount of $2,800 in 2024 before your policy pays anything.
+(You can’t get Plan C or F if you were new to Medicare on or after January 1, 2020.)

 Medigap Plan Open Enrollment